Ligature has a lot of meanings. The word is used in music, medicine, and language. This article is about the meaning of ligature in typography.

 PS Look at the remarks of my client, he was very enthusiastic. 🙂

 A graphic designer’s little pleasures

-It is tiny details like these that made my work such a joy.
-It’s funny that the best results emerged when the changes I made are so natural that they are barely noticed.
+It was tiny details like these that made my work such a joy.
+It’s funny that the best results emerged when the changes I made were so natural that they were barely noticed.
 That’s why I always made a sketchbook for the client to explain the whole process and show him or her the steps I took.

 The sketchbook usually gave a lot of insight which made it easier for the client to go along in the process of several weeks during the hour the meeting lasted.

 Fun facts about the Dutch ligature IJ